chauff/cse1500-web-transcripts/Lecture-5.md

 </html>
 ```

-This example also showcases the use of the [`cursor`](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor) property - here, hovering over the list items results in a help icon.
+This example :point_up: also showcases the use of the [`cursor`](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor) property.
+Hovering over the list items results in a help icon.
 Note, that `cursor: none` results in no cursor being rendered, though this should be used with care as it tends to confuse users.
 The `position`, `bottom` and `left` properties will be discussed next (in short: they determine the placement of the tooltip).

 ## Element positioning